logicent/crudle/README.md

 **Overview**

-A free and open-source web development starter kit for building ready to go enterprise applications.
+A free and open source web development starter kit for building ready to go enterprise applications.

 **Installation**